witchpot-studio/UnitySoundSearchDemo/README.md

 ![menu_embeddings_window](Images/menu_embeddings_window.png)

 Add your own OpenAI API key and Organization(optional)
+You can generate it in [OpenAI web page](https://platform.openai.com/account/api-keys) (Log in is required)
+> \*Note that the API key is saved in Assets\Witchpot\Editor\Scripts\Parameter.asset.
+It is set gitignore but be careful to avoid pushing to git.

 ![menu_embeddings_key](Images/embeddings_window.png)

 We already have search example with free asset [Free Sound Effects Pack](https://assetstore.unity.com/packages/audio/sound-fx/free-sound-effects-pack-155776)